Lambing should be fun.

 Pregnant ewes should be vaccinated for clostridial diseases

-4 to 6 weeks prior to parturition.
+(usually either CDT or Covexin®-8) four to six weeks prior to parturition.
 Vaccinated females will pass

-antibodies in their colostrum to their newborn lambs.
+antibodies in their colostrum to their newborn lambs via the colostrum.
 Ewes that

 have never been vaccinated or whose vaccination status is unknown

-will require two vaccinations during late gestation, 4 weeks apart.
-Ewes should not be vaccinated within two weeks of lambing.
-This is not enough time to get antibodies in the colostrum.
+require two vaccinations during late gestation, approximately 4 weeks apart.
+Ewes should not be vaccinated within two weeks of lambing, as this is not enough time to get antibodies in the colostrum.

-A pre-lambing vaccination is the only way to provide lambs with passive protection against clostridium perfringins type C and tetanus.
-If the dam was not vaccinated for tetanus, the tetanus antitoxin should be given at the time of docking and castration.
+A pre-lambing vaccination is the best way to provide lambs with passive protection against clostridial diseases, especially clostridium perfringins type C and tetanus.
+If the dam was not recently vaccinated for tetanus, the tetanus antitoxin can be given at the time of docking and castration.
+The tetanus antitoxin provides immediate passive immunity to tetanus lasting for about 7 to 14 days.

 Parasite control